- Published on

 main.hs program.
 It will use

 Template Haskell opens a whole new world for the creation of embedded DSLs.
-In this example, we could have optimized
+In this example, we could have optimised

 (x_0 GHC.Num.* 1) to

-x_0 programmatically but much more complex DSLs could apply domain specific optimizations to enhance or adapt the code at run-time.
+x_0 programmatically but much more complex DSLs could apply domain specific optimisations to enhance or adapt the code at run-time.